tomaszskubisz/vscode-runonsave-medius/README.md

-# Run On Save for Visual Studio Code
+# Run On Save for Visual Studio Code (Medius fork)
 This extension allows configuring commands that get run whenever a file is saved in vscode.

 NOTE: Commands only get run when saving an existing file.
 Creating new files, and Save as... don't trigger the commands.